haltiamreptar/AstroScripts/README.md

 ## fix_fits

-This script is for (currently) dropping the degenerate axes from fits files, plans are afoot to add additional features
+This script is for (currently) dropping the degenerate axes from fits files, and to add beam information, plans are afoot to add additional features

 ## specindy.py

 This is my spectral index calculator, it matches a set of images then does the spectral index.
+Requires a working miriad install

 ## fz_convert